+So how do you write a resignation letter?
 A great resignation letter officially informs your current boss that you are leaving and ensures that you leave on good terms.
-So how do you write a resignation letter?
-Read on as we explain how to write a resignation letter that ensures you leave on good terms.
+However, there are more technicalities that you need to remember when writing this formal correspondence.

 When you are in a job and find another, writing a resignation letter is essential because of the following reasons:

-- It helps you communicate the details of your exit.
-The resignation letter allows you to communicate your intended last day at work so that your departure is clear to your current employer.
+• It helps you communicate the details of your exit.
+The resignation letter allows you to communicate your intended last day at work so that the reasons for your departure are clear to your current employer.

-- It helps you leave on a good note.
+• It helps you leave on a good note.
 The resignation letter could be the difference between leaving on good terms or not.
-It is an opportunity to officially thank your employer and the organisation for the opportunity to work with them.
-You may also show that the organisation has impacted you professionally or personally by sharing something you learned while with them.
+It is an opportunity to officially thank your employer and the organization for the opportunity to work with them.
+You may also show that the organization has impacted you professionally or personally by sharing something you learned while with them.

 How Much Notice Do I Need to Give?

-- No employment contract.
-According to the Fair Work Act, if an award or agreement does not cover your employment, you are not legally required to give any notice when resigning.
+• No employment contract.
+If an award or agreement does not cover your employment, you are not legally required to give any notice when resigning.

 How to Write a Resignation Letter

 So, how do you write a resignation letter?
-Surely, you should not copy the three-worded resignation letter, but you also shouldn’t give excessive details either.
+Surely, you should not copy the three-worded resignation letter, but you should also not give excessive details.
 Importantly, the language should be official, and the tone should be respectable.

 Your resignation letter should include the following information: